 East Providence is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 47,408 people and ten constituent neighborhoods, East Providence is the fifth largest community in Rhode Island.

-One of the nice things about East Providence is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+East Providence is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of East Providence is somewhat higher than in the average US city of 21.84%: 25.90% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, East Providence is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.05% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in East Providence is English.
 Other important languages spoken here include Portuguese and Spanish.